therialguz/Unjam/README.md

 ## ⚠️ Limitations & Considerations

-Unjam is optimized for large datasets, but in cases where processing time per item is minimal, native methods might be faster.
-Ensure that breaking large tasks into chunks aligns with your application’s performance goals.
+Unjam is optimized for large datasets with similar processing times per item.
+However, native methods may offer better performance in some cases.
+Ensure that chunking large tasks aligns with your application’s performance objectives.

 ## 🤝 Contributing